tombokombo/redis-sentinel-proxy/README.md

 # Redis-Sentinel-Proxy

-Highly inspired by https://github.com/metal3d/redis-ellison/ , but smarter :)
+Highly inspired by https://github.com/metal3d/redis-ellison/ , but smarter :) You should read his description which fits this project.
+This incarnation is event based and testing redis to know if redis master is writable/ready to use.

 Proxy for apps using redis which for some reasons cannot interact with redis sentinels cluster.

 # Usage